What is Down Syndrome?

 Children and adults with Down syndrome all have unique abilities and needs.
 If you’re caring for someone with this lifelong condition, it’s important to find support and educate yourself so you can help them to live a long, happy life.
 With a loving caregiver’s help, an adult with Down syndrome can develop meaningful relationships, work, vote and many adults can even live independently or in group homes.

 A caregiver can expect to advocate for their loved one from an early age.
 There are many therapies available for small children with Down syndrome to help them develop their speech, strengthen their muscles and learn to take care of themselves.
-A caregiver can expect to drive their loved one to additional doctor’s appointments as well, coordinate appointments, and attend the appointments since most individuals with Down syndrome develop additional health conditions.
+Social enrichment is also key as your loved one grows up.
+Finding classes, activities, or creative outlets that lets them explore their interests is crucial.
+A caregiver can expect to drive their loved one to doctor’s appointments as well, coordinate appointments, and attend the appointments to make sure they receive the care they need.
+Beyond these appointments and therapies, loved ones of those with Down syndrome will enjoy watching their interests and passions grow as they get older.
+While monitoring development and advocating for loved ones is a crucial part of caring for someone with Down syndrome, there is much more time to be had to observe the joys of everyday life together.

 Most children with Down syndrome thrive on routine and will develop into adults who can successfully contribute to society when they’ve got a loving caregiver encouraging them every step of the way.
+Individuals with Down syndrome have started businesses, become politicians, are all-star athletes, and more.
+There is no shortage of opportunities for your loved ones with the right resources and care.
 PASCO’s Family Caregiver Program is here to provide support by reimbursing you for the time you spend taking care of your loved one with Down syndrome.
 Contact us for more information.

 Family Caregiver Program